Disclaimer: I own nothing

 So I'm avoiding her, and Damian has left to go meet his friends, despite having not done his homework.
 I suspect mother is going to have words for him when he gets back.

 Back in the restricted section, I close another tome on magic I can't use in my current state.

 Placing it back on the shelf, I pause as I look around the room.

-Ever since I came here, something has been bothering me about it... and as I've spent more and more time in here, it has only gotten worse.
+Ever since I have come here, something has been bothering me about this room... and as I've spent more and more time in here, it has only gotten worse.

-Every wall is covered in bookshelves... expect one small section, which is just blank.
+Every wall is covered in bookshelves... except one small section, which is just blank.
 It's irritated me since I got here... but then I realised something.